yssolk9102/kwk-virtual-curriculum-4/readme.md

 ### Setup

 - Clone the repo `git clone git@github.com:turingschool/try-turing.git`
-- run `bundle install`
-- You can now begin to edit the website in your text editor of choice
+- Open the project in your text editor of choice
-- To start the server run `jekyll serve --incremental`
+- Edit the project
-- Navigate to `localhost:4000` in the browser to see the site
 - You can push changes to production by pushing the `gh-pages` branch to GitHub

 The changes may take a minute or two to be recognized on production.
 Please make sure you review your changes on production.

+#### Running Locally - _Not Required_

+While running locally is not required or really even recommended, in the event that you need to because you are adding scripts files that you need to verify work as expected, follow these steps while navigated to the project root in your terminal:
+- Run `bundle install`
+- To start the server run `jekyll serve --incremental`
+- Navigate to `localhost:4000` in the browser to see the site
+- Make changes and commits as usual

 ### Structure of Site